neelab2/HelicopterMod_SERVER/README.md

 4. In the Addons source directory line, specify HelicopterMod_SERVER-main \ HelicopterMod_SERVER-main \ HelicopterMod_SERVER - the HelicopterMod_SERVER folder
 5. Uncheck Binarize
 6. Pack it.
-7. Place it pbo in any of your mods with a link to the source https://github.com/moddayz
+7. This is a server mod, it needs to be placed in the server mods folder on the server, it is not needed on the client and may cause errors.